|Nutritional Guidelines (per serving)|

 When you are ready to serve them, invert the pan over a serving plate, remove the paper or foil, and turn right side up.
 Cut into squares and serve.

-- Ingredient Tip: Almond flour and almond meal can be used interchangeably in this recipe.
+- Almond flour and almond meal can be used interchangeably in this recipe.
 Both are simply ground almonds.
 For almond flour, the nuts are blanched before they are ground, while the skins are left on for almond meal.
 Almond flour is often ground a little finer than almond meal, though that's not always the case.